eclipse-tractusx/tutorial-resources/mxd/README.md

 ### 3.2 Add a restricted `asset`

-We will add another asset, but this time we'll put a restriction on it: only participants that have the `Dismantler` credential will be able to see it.
+We will add another asset, but this time we'll put a restriction on it: only participants that have the `BPN` from **trudy** will be able to see it.
 Technically, that means, that the access policy contains a restriction.

 > TODO: add link to policy generator tool